GeorgBraun/IoT-Gateway-and-Server-Know-How/BLE.md

 #### BBC micro:bit

-The BBC micro:bit (https://microbit.org/ and https://en.wikipedia.org/wiki/Micro_Bit) is a single board embedded system including a micro controller (Nordic nRF51 comprising an ARM Cortex-M0), a 3-axis accelerometer, a 3-axis magnetometer, a micro-USB-connector and a Bluetooth low energy 4.1 stack.
+The BBC micro:bit (https://en.wikipedia.org/wiki/Micro_Bit and https://microbit.org/) is a single board embedded system including
+* a micro controller (Nordic nRF51 comprising an ARM Cortex-M0)
+* a 3-axis accelerometer
+* a 3-axis magnetometer
+* an LED matrix
+* a micro-USB-connector
+* a Bluetooth low energy 4.1 interface

-The BBC micro:bit can be programmed with many different programming languages using graphical programming as well as traditional text based IDEs.
+The BBC micro:bit can be programmed with many different programming languages using graphical programming as well as traditional text based IDEs, like the Arduino IDE.

-One possible way is the use the Arduino IDE for programming the BBC micro:bit.

-One excellent tutorial is provided by  Limor Fried (aka Lady Ada) from Adafruit Industries: "Micro:bit with Arduino" on https://learn.adafruit.com/use-micro-bit-with-arduino?view=all (or as PDF on https://cdn-learn.adafruit.com/downloads/pdf/use-micro-bit-with-arduino.pdf).
+One excellent tutorial is provided by  Limor Fried (aka _"Lady Ada"_) from Adafruit Industries: "Micro:bit with Arduino" on https://learn.adafruit.com/use-micro-bit-with-arduino?view=all (or as PDF on https://cdn-learn.adafruit.com/downloads/pdf/use-micro-bit-with-arduino.pdf).

 After the tutorial, you are able to read one of the micro:bits sensors (e.g. the accelerometer), transmit the values to a paired cell phone via BLE and display it with the free app "Adafruit Bluefruit LE Connect".